Liu Chen (Jin dynasty)

-Liu Chen (died 304), courtesy name Daozhen, was a military general of the Jin dynasty (266–420).
+Liu Chen (died c.March 304), courtesy name Daozhen, was a military general of the Jin dynasty (266–420).
 He is most known for his role in the War of the Eight Princes, where as Inspector of Yong province, he sided with the Prince of Changsha, Sima Ai when he was placed under siege at Luoyang by the Prince of Hejian, Sima Yong.

 Life

 Early life and career

 Liu Chen was a native of Ji County, Yan state and the son of the minister, Liu Dai (劉岱).
 His family had been part of the gentry for several generations, and he was serving in the provincial administration from an early age.
 He was described as well-educated and enjoyed reading the classics, while also revering Confucianism and respecting wise men.
 In 290, the Grand Protector, Wei Guan invited him to serve under him as a Senior Clerk and appointed him the Grand Rectifier of his home state.

 There was a man from Guangyang Commandery named Huo Yuan (霍原) who was known for his integrity.
 Liu Dai, who was a friend of Huo Yuan's father, wanted to recommend Huo for office, but died before he could do so.
 Liu Chen wanted to fulfill his father's wishes, so he recommended Huo Yuan as a second-rank official.
 The Minister of Justice did not accept at first, prompting Liu Chen to submit a petition for appeal.
 In the end, the Secretariat Supervisor, Zhang Hua agreed to Liu Chen's petition.
 When Zhang Hua was wrongly convicted in 300, Liu Chen represented him in his defence.
 Though he was unable to save Zhang Hua's life, his arguments were clear and sound, which garnered him praises at the time.

 In 301, the Prince of Qi and emperor's regent, Sima Jiong recruited Liu Chen as his Chief Clerk of the Left and promoted him to a Palace Attendant.
 That same year, refugees in the Ba and Shu region, led by the Ba-Di chieftain, Li Te, had rebelled.
 Emperor Hui of Jin ordered Liu Chen to assist the Inspector of Yi province, Luo Shang and the Inspector of Liang province, Xu Xiong (許雄) in putting down the rebels.
 Liu Chen stopped at Chang'an along the way, where the Prince of Hejian, Sima Yong retained him as a Military Advisor.
 Yong sent Xi Wei (席薳) instead to fight the rebels, while Liu Chen was later appointed Inspector of Yong province.

 In 303, a major revolt broke out in Jiangxia Commandery led by the Man official, Zhang Chang.
 Emperor Hui ordered Liu Chen to lead 10,000 provincial soldiers and 5,000 soldiers from the Western Expeditionary force to suppress the revolt, which Sima Yong objected.
 Liu Chen ignored Sima Yong and led his soldiers to out of Lantian County, but Yong forcibly deprived him of his army.
 Later, the Prince of Changsha, Sima Ai, who held control over the emperor, ordered Liu Chen to return to Yong province with 400 military officers.